Wet Seal: 1995–2014

-In 1995, Wet Seal acquired 237 Contempo Casuals stores from the Neiman Marcus Group.
+In 1995, Wet Seal acquired 237 'Contempo Casuals stores from the Neiman Marcus Group.
 Contempo Casuals would continue to use its own name until 2001 when the remaining stores were converted into Wet Seal stores.
 The company then launched the Arden B. brand in November 1998 and changed most of the remaining Contempo Casual names to Arden B. In June 2010, the Blink by Wet Seal concept was announced.
 By 2014, the company had 478 Wet Seal stores and 54 Arden B stores across 48 states and Puerto Rico.
 In 2014 Wet Seal announced that it would close all the Arden B stores by 2015.

 The Wet Seal, Inc. and its subsidiaries operated as a specialty retailer of apparel and accessory items for women in the United States.
 It operated three mall-based chains of retail stores under the Wet Seal, Arden B, and Blink by Wet Seal brands.
 The company's Wet Seal stores offered apparel and accessories for teenage girls.
 The Arden B. stores provided feminine, contemporary collections of fashion separates and accessories until 2015.
-Blink stores focused on denim products for the same teenage girl demographic as Wet Seal, but with store sizes of 1600 sqft versus the 4000 sqft of Wet Seal.
-It also operated Web-based stores, which included www.wetseal.com that offered Wet Seal merchandise; and www.ardenb.com, which offers Arden B apparel and accessories.
+Blink stores focused on denim products for the same teenage girl demographic as Wet Seal but with store sizes of 1600 sqft versus the 4000 sqft of Wet Seal.
+It also operated web-based stores, which included www.thewetseal.com that offered Wet Seal merchandise; and www.ardenb.com, which offered Arden B apparel and accessories.
 As of January 30, 2010, the company operated 504 retail stores in 47 states, including 424 Wet Seal stores and 80 Arden B stores.
 The Wet Seal, Inc. was founded in 1962 and is based in Foothill Ranch, California.

 The chain made a failed attempt to purchase County Seat in 1996.

-Wet Seal typically served the same audience and competed with Forever 21, and Charlotte Russe.
+Wet Seal typically served the same audience and competed with Forever 21 and Charlotte Russe.